 Chiropractic Diagnosis for Vertigo

 Chiropractic diagnosis in vertigo cases will be focused on identifying a cervicogenic cause and ruling out other life-threatening causes.
 The process generally starts with a consultation to identifying risk factors for upper cervical subluxation, a complete health history, and an understanding of associated signs and symptoms.
 Diagnostic testing will then be performed to measure structural displacements of the upper cervical spine, nerve system dysfunction, and other key indicators of cervicogenic issues such as postural imbalances, range of motion deficiencies, and balance and coordination issues.

 This information serves as the basis for a comprehensive treatment plan focused on correcting the condition underlying cervicogenic vertigo, mainly the upper cervical subluxation.
 Upper cervical doctors are uniquely trained to perform precision adjustments to the neck without the risks of aggressive manipulation.

 Chiropractic Treatment for Vertigo

-If you or a loved one suffers with vertigo, request a complimentary consultation with a qualified upper cervical doctor to learn if upper cervical care is right for you.
+If you or a loved one suffers from vertigo, request a complimentary consultation with a qualified upper cervical doctor to learn if upper cervical care is right for you.